 - More and more families and those saving are moving further out from city centres, opening up investment opportunities to those who are willing to do the research.

 Have you considered…

 Investing in regional student accommodation?
 Why not get the best of both worlds?
-Consider investing in regional accommodation that enjoys the benefit of a reliable source of job creation (a university) and a reliable source of tenants.
+Consider being a property investor in regional accommodation who enjoys the benefit of a reliable source of job creation (a university) and a reliable source of tenants.
 Consider Townsville, Rockhampton, Bathurst, Orange, Toowoomba, Armidale NSW, Ballarat, Darwin or even Kalgoorlie.
 Remember though, this requires just as much research and consideration as any other investment.